deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

 # Working with Visual Studio MVC Projects
 Visual Studio IDE has a set of tools and libraries that are used to build applications with basic initial functionality, settings and directory and file structures.
 These tools and libraries, as known as *frameworks*, avoid repetitive tasks and optimize work by allowing the developer focus on the project at a high level of project features.
 This support continues with templates used to create controllers and views (in MVC projects for web applications) that are created with template code for listing data objects, editing model properties and so on.

-The author advice of this book is to avoid the templates and scaffolding and start with an empty project and add the folders, files and packages that you need.
+The book's author advice is to avoid the templates and scaffolding and start with an empty project and add the folders, files and packages that you need.
 By doing so, you will learn more about how the Framework works, and you will have full control over your application contains

 ## Creating the Project
 When we create a new *MVC Framework* project, a dialog box is used to guide the user through a set of options.
 The purpose of this dialog box, is to provide a Basic assemblies and folders needed by the *MVC Framework* project.